antibot4navalny/metabot/docs/channel_specifics.md

 Only in Early Access:
 - `experiments/`: has (limited) value for development team only
+- `store_listings/screenshots/drafts`: only used to prepare screenshots for extension stores

 TODO: decide and document whether `next_version.txt` counters should (not) be related between Stable and Early Access.